flybrains/population_plotter/plot_tools/README.txt

 COLORED TRACES THROUGH TIME
 ##################################################################################
-To generate position traces for a single video in which the trace changes from blue to pink as time passes, use the color_through_time program.
+To generate position traces for a single video in which the trace changes from blue to pink as time passes, use the color program.
 The usage is as follows:

 	arguments: